 Is there a difference between an adapter and a converter or a transformer?

 Yes.
 An adapter allows a dual voltage appliance, converter, or transformer to be plugged into a wall outlet that is different from the pin configuration on the appliance, converter, or transformer.
 Adapters do not convert electricity.
 Converters and transformers convert electricity.
 If your appliance(s) use 110V electricity and you are traveling to one with 220V electricity, you need a "step down" converter or transformer which converts 220V to 110V.
 If your appliance(s) are 220V and you are traveling to a country with 110V electricity, you need a "step-up" converters or transformer.
-Walkabout Travel Gear LLC carries step-down converter and transformers, as well as step-up transformers.
+Walkabout Travel Gear LLC carries step-down converter and transformers.

 What is the difference between a converter and a transformer?